 The Cottage at Woodbank is very good value and it was money very well spent.
 As returners to the cottage, we were offered an excellent rate and although we had to postpone our original booking the year before, there was no increase in price and the booking was held without question until we could finalise another date.
 This flexibility and understanding was very much appreciated and sadly nowadays often a rarity with so many terms and conditions attached to this, that and the other.
 You can check out the excellent reviews of the cottage on TripAdvisor and book from the website or you can book with your hosts directly to make a reservation at a preferential rate.
 Steve and Karen are the perfect hosts and work hard to ensure that your stay is a successful and memorable one.

 The cottage is ideally suited to couples and young families and it is also very pet friendly as is the whole area.
-Privilegedpup even had some doggy biscuits included in our welcome arrival pack, which is quite lucky, as even though I had ensured there was enough wine to see me through the week, I hadn’t quite brought enough biscuits for privilegedpup!
+Privilegedpup even had some doggy biscuits included in our welcome arrival pack, which is quite lucky, as even though I had ensured there was enough wine to see me through the week, there were only just enough biscuits for privilegedpup!
 Whoops!

 When I got back home, one of the first things a friend asked me was which hotel I stayed in.
 Hotel?
 Not for me.
 Where we stayed was 20 times better than any hotel I’ve ever stayed in.
-Although, I might come across as a teensy weensy bit precious at times, it’s this lovely self-catering cottage all the way for me from now on as it really is home from home.
-We’ve already booked for next year and I’m sure it will become an annual event.
-However maybe next time, I should maybe just make sure there are more biscuits packed than wine.
+It really is home from home.
+We’ll be booking again for next year and I’m sure it will continue to be an annual event.
+However maybe next time, I should maybe just make sure there are more dog biscuits packed than wine.

 Cin cin everyone!